RadicalOyster/ot-harjoitustyo/README.md

 # Instructions
 Currently the game only supports selecting a unit and moving it around.
 The arrow keys are used to move around the cursor on the grid.
 While hovering the cursor over a unit, pressing the Z button on the keyboard will select the unit and highlight tiles that are within the unit's movement range.
 The X button will cancel this selection and hide the movement range display.
 While a unit is selected, pressing Z while the cursor is on a tile within the unit's movement range will move the unit to that tile.
+For debugging purposes, the C button will make inactive units active.

 # To do
 * Implement enemy units and basic combat